 CAUSES OF HEADACHES

 Much more rarely, headaches can be due to other health problems:

-There are several risk factors for tension headaches.
-Some people identify them as triggers for their pain.
-These factors come from your environment such as stress at work and a computer station that is not ergonomic.
-Personal factors are also probable causes, such as muscular tension, your genetic profile, insomnia, anxiety, irregular meals, fatigue, sinus problems, depression and, in women, the period.
+There are many risk factors for tension headaches.
+As a matter of fact, these factors come from your environment such as stress at work or at a computer for long periods of time.
+Personal factors are also usual causes, such as muscular tension, your genetic profile, insomnia, anxiety, irregular meals, fatigue, sinus problems, or depression.

 Schwartz, B. S., Stewart, W. F., Simon, D., & Lipton, R. B. (1998).

 Bahra, A., Matharu, M. S., Buchel, C., Frackowiak, R. S. J., & Goadsby, P. J. (2001).
 Brainstem activation specific to migraine headache.
 The lancet, 357(9261), 1016-1017.